hapax/hapax.github.io/assets/shower.md

 aerofoil.
-He added a hump in the middle of the wing to increase the surface area, assuming this would increase lift due to the conventional Bernoulli explanation, but it flopped in wind tunnel experiments.
+He added a hump in the middle of the wing to increase the surface area, assuming this would increase lift due to the conventional Bernoulli model, but it flopped in wind tunnel experiments.

 <figure>
     <div style="text-align:center"><img src